Alexander-Grg/Notes_App/README.md

 # Notes_App
-A simple implementation of the notes app functional with app persistency added, using CoreData.
+A simple implementation of the notes app functional with app persistency added using CoreData.
 Coordinator for the navigation, MVP.
+You're able to add notes, edit, delete, and change the layout to a grid/table.